Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 To Shadrick, it was “an empty victory,” he said.
 “I think she got off extremely easy.”

-To learn more about the case, watch The Real Murders of Orange County,” airing Sundays at 7/6c and 8/7c on Oxygen, or stream episodes here.
+To learn more about the case, watch The Real Murders of Orange County,” streaming on Oxygen.com.